Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Turkey hot dogs

-There are many digestive problems dogs may be prone to, and some can be quite serious such as canine ulcers, bloat and poisoning.
+There are many digestive problems dogs may be prone to, and some can be quite serious such as canine ulcers, bloat, and poisoning.
 If your dog is exhibiting digestive problems, play it safe and seek the advice of your veterinarian.
-He or she may run some tests to come to a diagnosis, and therefore suggest the most appropriate treatment.
-Also, consult with a vet if you are planning to permantly feed homemade meals to your dog: you may need to add some supplements to make them complete.
+He or she may run some tests to come to a diagnosis and therefore suggest the most appropriate treatment.
+Also, consult with a vet if you are planning to permanently feed homemade meals to your dog: you may need to add some supplements to make them complete.